Continuing Education Activity

 - Explain the interprofessional team strategies for improving care coordination and communication regarding the management of patients with iron overload.

 Iron overload is defined as excess stores of iron in the body.
 Excess iron is deposited in organs throughout the body.
 The most notable organs with iron deposition are the liver, heart, and endocrine glands.
-Resulting symptoms and disease are related to specific organ damage.
+The resulting symptoms and disease are related to specific organ damage.

 An estimated 16 million Americans have some degree of iron overload, either inherited or acquired.
-Hereditary hemochromatosis is found more commonly in the Caucasian population of European background.
-It is estimated that one in every 200 US Caucasians are positive for iron overload, and 10% to 14% is genetic mutation carriers.
+Hereditary hemochromatosis is found more commonly in the white population of European background.
+It is estimated that one in every 200 US white patients is positive for iron overload, and 10% to 14% are genetic mutation carriers.
 Men with primary hemochromatosis are more likely to experience symptoms than women due to lack of menses.

 History and Physical

 Patients with iron overload are asymptomatic in 3 out of 4 cases.
 When signs and symptoms occur, they are generally related to specific organ involvement.
 These include chronic fatigue, arthralgia, abdominal pain, hepatomegaly, irregular heart rhythm, hypogonadism, decreased libido, elevated blood glucose levels, hyperpigmentation (bronze skin), and depression.